How to Know if Your Cycling Shoes Are Too Small or Too Big

 This is a problem because you must remember that there are many contact points when cycling.
 However, the most critical points are your feet.
 This is because they’re the ones that transfer the power to the pedals.
 That’s why it’s essential to ensure you don’t waste energy.

 The extra room in your shoes can affect your ride if you’re a racer.
-Otherwise, you should be able to get by with a pair of shoes that are slightly larger.
+Otherwise, you should be able to get by with a pair of slightly larger shoes.

 How Much Toe Room In Cycling Shoes?

-Many people have different opinions when it comes to finding the correct shoe size for your toes.
+Many people have different opinions about finding the correct shoe size for your toes.
 Some feel that going a half size larger will allow more room for your toes so that your big toe doesn’t dig into the shoe’s skin, while others believe that a snug fit will balance your feet better.

 Did you know that larger shoes with more “wiggle room” can also cause the material of your shoe to disintegrate?
 That’s because your toes keep bumping against the skin and destroying the layers underneath when there’s more space between them.